Who Sue is

 Additional workshops were given in Colorada and Germany in 2005 to get the program up and running and Sue was at all of them.
 Sue was a member of the first group to graduate following the workshops in Germany in September 2005.
 As a graduate she is authorized to teach Balimo Seat Clinics.
 In 2006 Hassler Scoop asked her to join the faculty.
 She updated annually until the program closed in 2010.
 Now she updates twice a year with Meyners in Germany at the Bewegunstrainer (Movement Trainer) EM updates.

 With a very busy travel and clinic schedule, Sue does not have much time at home.
 Her horse Woody is enjoying retirement at an excellent stable near Ottawa.
 In July 2012 she lost her Vizsla, Maddy.
 They had great fun doing Agility and even competed in a few Trials with Maddy earning her Agility Dog of Canada Title in April 2012.
-Maddy is very much missed but a busy travel/clinic schedule for 2015 means she will wait before getting another dog.
-In the meantime she dog sits for her brother and volunteers at Agility Trials when she is home.
+Maddy is very much missed but a busy travel/clinic schedule means that she will have to wait before getting another dog.
+In the meantime she volunteers at Agility Trials when she is home.